Analysis | Transgender restrictions increasingly pit GOP lawmakers vs. GOP governors

 Still, there is little indication of such resistance inside the party elsewhere, beyond the handful of governors.
 The sports bill in Alabama passed with all Republicans voting in favor, for instance, and many red states and especially Southern ones have huge, veto-proof GOP majorities that render any prospective vetoes moot.
 The sports bills have also already become law in a number of them.
 The medical-care bills could be more divisive and present more difficult choices — and already have — but they also have huge support among GOP lawmakers.

-But it’s notable that some GOP governors are standing up to take what is thus far an unpopular position in their party.
-And when conservative governors such as them are vetoing such bills, it becomes a lot more difficult to argue that the bills aren’t as extreme as their opponents say they are.
+The fact remains, though, that some GOP governors are standing up to take what is thus far an unpopular position in their party.
+That’s in part a reflection of the fact that they have to actually implement the laws, as well as that they have a statewide constituency, while many GOP lawmakers come from much more conservative districts.

-Note: Update: Ivey has now signed the sports bill.
+But when conservative governors such as them are vetoing these bills even in red states, it becomes a lot more difficult to argue that the bills aren’t as extreme as their opponents say they are.